sap license audit

 4. Documentation and Audit Process Readiness

-Preparation isn’t just about licenses; it’s also about how you’ll handle the audit process itself when it occurs:
+Preparation isn’t just about licenses; it’s also about how you’ll handle the audit process itself when it occurs.

-- Communication Strategy: It’s wise to have a strategy for how you communicate with SAP during the audit.
+• Communication Strategy: It’s wise to have a strategy for communicating with SAP during the audit.
 Generally, you want to be cooperative and transparent (hiding stuff can raise suspicion), but also measured and consistent in your responses.
 If a question arises that you’re not ready to answer, it’s fine to say you need to investigate and will get back to you, then consult your internal team or external advisors.
-Part of the preparation is listing out potential questions SAP might ask and prepping answers.
+Part of the preparation is listing potential questions SAP might ask and prepping answers.
 For instance, “We see you have an interface to a non-SAP warehouse system.
 How are you licensing that?”
 You should be ready to say, “Yes, we have 30 employee user licenses assigned to cover those external warehouse users, which we’ve accounted for in our count.”
 Proactive and confident answers show control.

 5. Seek Expert Help if Needed

-Audit defense is a nuanced field.
-If your SAP estate is especially large or complex (say you’re using many industry solutions, or you suspect a big indirect use exposure), consider engaging a third-party expert or legal counsel before the audit happens.
+If your SAP estate is especially large or complex (say you’re using many industry solutions or suspect a big indirect use exposure), consider engaging a third-party expert or legal counsel before the audit happens.

 They can help refine your preparation: